Our application is designed to support Mozilla Firefox (57+) and Google Chrome (64+).

 Emails sent to your alias email addresses are forwarded to your personal email address unless you decide to stop receiving them.
 Once an alias is deactivated, emails sent to this alias are ignored and no longer forwarded to your inbox.

-Once you identified that one of your aliases is obsolete for the use you created it for (gathering travel info for a trip you already took for example), delete the alias and none of the vendors you contacted before will be able to keep on bothering you for services you didn’t ask for.
-Also, if one of your aliases has been compromised by a website or if you notice that it brings you more spam than joy … delete it:
+Once you have identified that one of your aliases is obsolete for the use you created it for (gathering travel info for a trip you already took for example), archive the alias and none of the vendors you contacted before will be able to keep on bothering you for services you didn’t ask for.
+Also, if one of your aliases has been compromised by a website or if you notice that it brings you more spam than joy … just archive it:

 - Click on the icon

 Emails sent to your alias email addresses are forwarded to your personal inbox.
-When you delete an alias, emails sent to this alias are ignored and no longer forwarded to you.
-Spammers are kept at bay and spams are lost in electronic limbo.
+When you archive an alias, emails sent to this alias are ignored and no longer forwarded to you.

 Using the Toolbar to register